christinachee/docs/how-to-guide/authenticate/local-cookie-based-web-setup.md

 {% tab title="nginx in docker" %}
 {% hint style="info" %}
 Docker `host` network driver is not supported in Docker Desktop, it has to be in a `bridge` network.
-If your nginx in docker needs to proxy requests to services in your host network, it needs to resolve `host.docker.intenrnal` through `127.0.0.11`.
+If your nginx in docker needs to proxy requests to services in your host network, it needs to resolve `host.docker.internal` through `127.0.0.11`.
 If your services are also in the same docker bridge network (i.e. same docker-compose without specifying multiple networks), the destination domain will be the container name.
 {% endhint %}

 ```